 In addition, Frank is experienced in the areas of charitable giving, tax planning with respect to retirement plans and stock options, business succession planning, and estate and trust administration.
 Washingtonian and Bethesda magazines have named Frank a “Top Lawyer” and The Best Lawyers in America directory recognizes him in the field of trusts and estates law.
 Frank is one of only 18 attorneys in suburban Maryland to be elected a Fellow of the American College of Trust and Estate Counsel based on outstanding reputation, exceptional skill, and substantial contributions to the field.

-Outside work, Frank enjoys spending time with his wife and daughter and reading non-fiction like one of his recent favorites, Sapiens: A Brief History of Humankind by Yuval Noah Harari and Thinking Fast and Slow by Daniel Kahneman.
+Outside work, Frank enjoys spending time with his wife and daughter and reading non-fiction works like one of his recent favorites, Sapiens: A Brief History of Humankind by Yuval Noah Harari or Thinking Fast and Slow by Daniel Kahneman.

 “Drafting to Provide Flexibility Using Powers of Appointment and Trust Protectors,” presented by the Maryland Advanced Estate Planning Institute (May 2015)

 “Estate, Gift, and Income Tax Consequences of Making Gifts to Irrevocable Trusts,” presented by the George Washington University School of Law (March 2014)

 "Exit Strategies for Affluent Small Business Owners," presented by RT Wealth Management Group (March 2014)

 "Will Drafting," presented by the Maryland State Bar Association (January 2014)